belachewhm/cofi-coding-exercise/README.md

 # COFI_Coding_Exercise

-An application that retrieves pricing data from the Quandl WIKI Stock Price API for a given set of securities and date range, and displays various information about the data retrieved
+This application retrieves pricing data from the Quandl WIKI Stock Price API for a given date range and set of securities, exposes APIs with Metadata about the securities data, and provides a customized Swagger Page as a user interface

 * [Summary](#summary)
 * [Tech-Stack](#tech-stack)